buildingSMART-Portugal/EIR/EIR-EN.md

 # 4. Support information

-Supporting information consists of information that is intended to be made available by the Appointing Party to the lead appointed party in order to avoid redundant work and ensure that the information is developed in accordance with its standards.
+Supporting information consists of information that is intended to be made available by the appointing party to the lead appointed party in order to avoid redundant work and ensure that the information is developed in accordance with its standards.
 This enables the lead appointed party to have a better understanding of what is required for the project.
 According to clause 5.2.1 d) of EN ISO 19650-2, supporting information can consist of existing asset information, shared resources, examples of deliverables, supporting documents, guidance material and references to international, national or industry standards.

 Support information is available at: [https://drive.google.com/drive/folders/1JB1Rz85srkqedVM_9hqo3ANSmihxsILz?usp=sharing ](https://drive.google.com/drive/folders/1JB1Rz85srkqedVM_9hqo3ANSmihxsILz?usp=sharing)